johndoh/roundcube-sieverules/README.md

 Import existing rulesets
 ------------------------
 The plugin contains a basic import system and 2 basic import filters.
-These example import filters are not perfect, use them with care you may loose some rule data!
+These example import filters are not perfect, use them with care you may lose some rule data!
 You can create your own filter (or modify existing ones), if you do please consider sharing it.
 To create an import filter you must add a file in the importFilters directory.
 The file must contain a class named